Can I take any of the Ph.D. courses prior to being admitted to the program?

 To be admitted to candidacy you must have:

-c) Submitted the appropriate forms ( Plan of Study for Doctoral Degree, Advancement to Candidacy and Compliance Verification
+d) Submitted the appropriate forms ( Advancement to Candidacy and Compliance Verification form, if applicable)

-Doctoral students can register for dissertation credits during the semester they expect to be admitted to candidacy.
+Doctoral students can register for dissertation credits once they have been admitted to candidacy.
 However, it is not necessary to sign up for all 12 dissertation credits in one semester – you can take them over several semesters.
 The critical issue is that the first time you register for dissertation credits, you must advance to candidacy in previous semester.

 Is there a language requirement for my degree?